Country Portfolio Sudan

 Sudan’s Job Market & Youth

-Unemployment affects different categories of Sudanese youth, but more so those living in urban areas with higher education.
-Young women are facing extra barriers in finding decent work in Sudan as discrimination against women and girls in health, education, and economic participation limits their development opportunities.
+Before the war unemployment was affecting different categories of Sudanese youth, but more so those living in urban areas with higher education.
+Now, since the war erupted, unemployment is affecting all categories and is expected to reach 47% of the population, that is 17 million unemployed.
+This creates a bleak situation for the Sudanese youth, especially considering that over 70% of the Sudanese population is under 25.
+Whilst before the war, young women were already facing extra barriers in finding decent work in Sudan as discrimination against women and girls in health, education, and economic participation limits their development opportunities.

 Although women are less likely to participate in the labour force, those who do are more likely to be unemployed and those who work earn lower wages than men.